Seamless, Correct, and Generic Programming over Serialised Data: Conclusion

 \section{Conclusion}

 We have seen how, using a universe of descriptions indexed by their static and dynamic sizes, we can define a precise language of values serialised in a buffer.
 This allowed us to develop a library to manipulate such trees in a seamless, correct, and generic manner either using low-level combinators like \IdrisFunction{poke} or high-level programs like a data-polymorphic \IdrisFunction{fold}.
 We then provided users with convenient tools to write serialisation processes thus allowing them to compositionally build correct-by-construction values stored in buffers.
+Finally, we demonstrated that operating directly over serlialised data can yield exponential speedups for functions that do not need to explore the whole tree they receive as an input.